betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 having to install software on their machine.
 Sometimes, however, the user may have to download a browser *extension* to support the web client.
-In addition, web clients often **do not** support features needed by a meeting *host* or *presenter* but are intendded primarily to support only meeting *attendees*.
+In addition, web clients often **do not** support features needed by a meeting *host* or *presenter* but are intended primarily to support only meeting *attendees*.

 ### <a name='recommended'>Recommended</a>